-Just two weeks after Chanel Lewis, 22, was sentenced to life in prison without parole for killing Howard Beach jogger Karina Vetrano, shocking new details have emerged about the initial manhunt that left black and Latino men stripped of dignity, if not also their rights.
+Just two weeks after Chanel Lewis, 22, was sentenced to life in prison without parole for the murder of jogger Karina Vetrano, shocking new details have emerged about the initial manhunt that left black and Latino men stripped of dignity, if not also their rights.

-According to the Daily News, in the months after Vetrano’s sexual assault and murder, law enforcement had no leads on a suspect other than a DNA test showing a black male as the culprit.
-Based on this, then-Chief of Detectives Robert Boyce demanded DNA swabs from over 360 black and Latino men simply because they had been previously arrested in Queens, N.Y.
-There appears to be no cohesive reason as to why these men were named on a list of potential suspects other than their race and having been previously arrested in Howard Beach.
-The majority had been arrested for non-violent crimes including misdemeanors such as shoplifting or low-level drug possession.
-There was also no pattern to the men’s ages, which widely ranged from early 20s to mid-60s.
+According to the New York Daily News, in the months after Vetrano’s sexual assault and killing in the Queens, N.Y., neighborhood of Howard Beach, law enforcement had no leads on a suspect other than a DNA test reportedly indicating that a black male was responsible.
+Based on this, then-Chief of Detectives Robert Boyce ordered DNA swabs from hundreds of black and Latino men—the New York Times says at least 360—simply because they had been arrested in the area before.
+There appears to be no cohesive reason as to why these men were named on a list of potential suspects other than their race and having been previously arrested in or around Howard Beach.
+The majority had been arrested for nonviolent crimes including misdemeanors such as shoplifting and driving without a license.
+There was also no pattern to the men’s ages, which ranged from early 20s to mid-60s.

-The mandatory swabbing was not simply an inconvenience on the path to proving innocence; it was dehumanizing, and in some cases caused emotional distress and reputation damage.
+The swabbing was not simply an inconvenience on the path to proving innocence; it was dehumanizing, and in some cases caused emotional distress and reputation damage.
 One man told the Daily News his parents were so deeply disturbed by repeated visits from detectives that they sold their house and moved to Westchester County.
-Another man said he was embarrassed and stigmatized after his neighbors saw detectives questioning him at his door.
+Another man spoke about the shame he felt after his neighbors saw detectives questioning him at his door.

 Terri Rosenblatt, supervising attorney of the DNA Unit at the Legal Aid Society tells the Daily News:

-It’s important to note that while the swabbing request was technically voluntary, power dynamics combined with fear from those unfamiliar with their rights put these men in a troubling situation, often feeling they must comply or face worse consequences.
-Civil rights lawyer Joel Berger detailed:
+It’s important to note that while the swabbing was not officially mandatory, the power dynamics, particularly in a situation where those being targeted may not know their rights, put these men in a troubling situation, often feeling they must comply or face worse consequences.
+Civil rights attorney Joel Berger detailed:

-Phillip Walzak, a police spokesman, declined to comment to The Daily News about the swabbing practice, as did former Chief of Detectives Robert Boyce.
+Phillip Walzak, a police spokesman, declined to comment to the Daily News about the swabbing practice, as did Boyce.

 However, Michael Palladino, head of the Detectives’ Endowment Association, claims the DNA swabs were justified by the facts of the case.

-Clearly, Palladino believes that the heinous acts of one black man makes all black men suspect regardless of disposition, history, age, location, alibi, or any other differentiating detail.
+Clearly, Palladino believes that the heinous acts of one black man make all black men suspect, regardless of disposition, history, age, location, alibi or any other differentiating detail.

 Maurice Sylla, 56, was one of the men asked to be swabbed.
-Sylla was “consistent with the evidence” of being a rapist and murder as Palladino claims, because in 2014 he was arrested for driving without a license.
+Sylla’s profile was apparently “consistent with the evidence” of being a rapist and murderer, as Palladino claims, because in 2014 he was arrested for driving without a license.

-“Because I had a fender-bender a mile away from the murder scene, they profiled me,” he said.
-Not only was he profiled, Sylla claims that detectives interrogated and terrified his teenaged niece after they mistakenly went to his sister’s home in search of him.
+“Because I had a fender bender a mile away from the murder scene, they profiled me,” he said.
+Not only was he profiled, but Sylla claims that detectives interrogated and terrified his teenage niece after they mistakenly went to his sister’s home in search of him.

-Instead, Maurice Sylla called the 106th Precinct and demanded to speak to the officer in command.
-When a sergeant ignored Sylla’s request and refused to connect him, Sylla told them he’d call Internal Affairs and the Civilian Complaint Review Board if they didn’t leave him alone and stop harassing his family.
+Instead, Sylla called the precinct and insisted that he be put through to the officer in charge.
+When a sergeant denied Sylla’s request, Sylla said he’d call Internal Affairs and the Civilian Complaint Review Board if they didn’t leave him alone and stop harassing his family.